mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 Still, even though I know I've come a long way, I am self-conscious recounting my story.
 Because it all seems so small and silly compared to the stories I see celebrated in the media.
 It's not some grand celebration of a sexual awakening.
 It's not a story from someone who has been overlooked for far too long.
 It's not even a good romance.
 I mean, you know that the most sensual experience I've ever had involved fake VR and party balloons?
 God, compared to the stories Hemingway or those French writers tell...?
 But then again, I can still hear the soundtrack and it's got some absolutely killer synths.
 I wouldn't want it any other way.

 And this is not the end of the story either.
 For one thing I still haven't really figured out: how am I supposed to express myself beyond projects like *Sex Tapes*.
 How can I show you the type of man I am when I look like all the rest?
-How can I show you how much you mean to me when I'm so wary of making you uncomfortable that I hesitant to even hint how much I care?
+How can I show you how much you mean to me when I'm so wary of making you uncomfortable that I hesitate to even hint how much I care?
 I guess what I really need here is your help.

 Plus, something about helping out my fellow man and all that...